kirby-rocket/AWS-Solutions-Hub/03-basic-projects/08-serverless-CRUD/project-description.md

 # Serverless DynamoDB CRUD Operations

 ## Description
-This project demonstrates how to create a serverless application that performs CRUD (Create, Read, Update, Delete) operations on a DynamoDB table using AWS Lambda and API Gateway.
+This project demonstrates how to create a serverless application that performs CRUD (Create, Read, Update, Delete) operations on a DynamoDB table using AWS Lambda and API Gateway using both the AWS console and the CLI.
 The implementation follows the principle of least privilege with specific policies for each Lambda function.

 ## Architecture Diagram